Hi-PACE/hipace/docs/source/run/parameters.rst

 Binary collisions for plasma species
 ------------------------------------

+WARNING: this module is in development.
+Currently only support electron-electron collisions in SI units.

 HiPACE++ proposes an implementation of [Perez et al., Phys.
 Plasmas 19, 083104 (2012)], inherited from WarpX, between plasma species.

 * ``plasmas.collisions`` (list of `strings`) optional